waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Active Quests & Current Plan

-## Current Status: Blocked - Medicine/SURF Required
+## Current Status: Blocked - Multiple Paths Require External Triggers
-- **Primary Blockers:** I cannot progress in the Olivine Lighthouse without 'special medicine', and I cannot travel to Cianwood City or Mahogany Town without SURF.
+- **Primary Blockers:** I cannot get SURF or the 'special medicine' for the sick Ampharos.
+All main quest paths are blocked.
+- **Radio Tower (BLOCKED):** Progression past the 2F is blocked by a scripted event that prevents use of the stairs.
+- **Tin Tower (BLOCKED):** A Sage blocks entry, stating I should not enter now that the legendary beasts are awakened.
-- **New Plan:** The Tin Tower puzzle is currently unsolvable.
-My new plan is to systematically re-explore all previously visited cities, starting with Goldenrod City, to find new leads that may have appeared after major story events (like the awakening of the legendary beasts).
+- **Current Plan:** All known quests are blocked.
+My new plan is to systematically re-explore all previously visited cities to find new leads that may have appeared after major story events (like the awakening of the legendary beasts).
+I will begin with Goldenrod City.

 # My Custom Toolkit: Philosophy & Tools